kairos-io/kairos-docs/content/en/docs/Architecture/secureboot.md

 Any of the current supported flavors in Kairos can be used with SecureBoot out of the box in UEFI mode.

-Currently Archlinux is not supported as it does not provide signed artifacts by default and relies in users generating their own keys to sign those.
+Currently Alpine is not supported as it does not provide signed artifacts by default and relies in users generating their own keys to sign those.

 #### Artifacts used on each distro